pedroig/Parkinsons-Disease-Digital-Biomarker/README.md

 #### 1.4 Parallelization

 Given the number of data samples (34,631), the length of each time-series (up to 3603) for x, y, z components from the rotation rate and the acceleration in the stages considered (walking outbound and rest) and the heavy computing necessary to perform the cleaning, the preprocessing and the feature generation, a parallelized implementation is used in all steps described above.
 The number of processes created for the parallelization is specified by the user in the [run code](https://github.com/pedroig/Parkinsons-Disease-Digital-Biomarker/blob/master/Features/run.py).
 This parallelization was also important to make an efficient use of the batch scheduled HTC cluster used in this work, the NOTS at the Center of Research Computing from Rice University.
+However, it's worth highlighting that even with the creation of 16 processes on the NOTS system, the total run time is around 5 hours and 25 minutes.

 #### 1.5 Code structure